holistudio/L2ashobby/rl/gym/00_installation.md

 Default install: `pip install gymnasium`

-BUT there's probably more for RL training on specific games
+BUT there's probably more for RL training on specific games.

 Biggest install: `pip install "gymnasium[all]"`